SanthoshUthiraKumar/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
-Develpoing Admin
+Creating a django project and creating myapp

 ### STEP 2:
-Creating a Database using Python codes
+Defining a model for employee_details.

 ### STEP 3:
-Adding necessary details in the database
+Allowing host access

+### STEP 4:
+Register the models in admin.py

+### STEP 5:
+Do the migrations and run the server

 ## PROGRAM
 ```